Skip to content

 WebhookEvent-driven automation (deployments, external events)Future

-ChatInteractive responses (support, commands)Future
+ChatInteractive responses (support, commands)Available

 Interval triggers execute at fixed time intervals after the last completion.
 This is ideal for tasks that need to run regularly without precise timing requirements.